Study privacy policy

 As a publicly funded organisation, we have to ensure that it is in the public interest when we use personally identifiable information from people who have agreed to take part in research.
 This provides the legal basis for our use of your data; GDPR Article 6(1)(e) and Article 9(2) (j).

-This means that when you agree to take part in a research study, we will use your data (including your health data) in the ways needed to conduct and analyse the research study.
+This means that when you agree to take part in our research study, we will use your data (including your health data) in the ways needed to conduct and analyse the research study.

 How long we keep your data